ImantasCe/-DevBridge-Sourcery-Academy-app/README.md

 DevBridge Sourcery Academy 2021 app.
+Team INBIF (If not bug its a feature).
 ### To login:
 userName: John Doe<br />
 password: inbif<br />